Saving Citrus Trees by Removing Unloved Citrus Trees

 On a recent visit to Disneyland, my family rented a house in the HLB quarantine zone.
 The house had a neglected navel orange tree.
 Improper pruning left fruit out of reach of people and the tree was clearly no longer valued.
 Preemptive removal of uncared for trees such as this one can slow the spread of HLB because the tree might be harboring HLB disease.
 Getting it out of the system will help to save the citrus trees that we love.

-California citrus farmers are sponsoring a program that allows people in the HLB-affected areas of Southern California to have their citrus trees removed for free.
-Farmers will pay for a local professional tree service company to safely remove unwanted citrus trees.
-People can request that citrus trees be removed at the website removemycitrus.com.
+California citrus farmers used to sponsor a program that allowed people in the HLB-affected areas of Southern California to have their citrus trees removed for free.

 High Level of Care Now Required for California Citrus Trees